EMEASO23/latin101portfolio/translation4.md

 3. Explain the sentence structure of DANAI MINERVAE DONUM DANT?
 - This is a Direct quote.
 - Danai = subject
-- Minervae is in the genitive case and describes donum
+- Minervae = indirect object, dative
 - donum = direct object
 - dant = verb
 4. What type of verb is arbitrati sunt?